-- Industry is regarded as the most important industry for economic development.
+- The industry is regarded as the most important industry for economic development.
 The rapid expansion of national and per capita income is aided by industrial development.

-Most of the industrialized nations shift from primary sector to secondary sector to tertiary sector, but India jumped from primary to tertiary sector skipping the secondary sector.
+Most of the industrialized nations shift from the primary sector to the secondary sector to the tertiary sector, but India jumped from the primary to the tertiary sector skipping the secondary sector.
 The reasons are

 - Diversification toward services has been a significant component of India’s recent prosperity, with the services sector accounting for the bulk of GDP.